isabella232/offer-decisioning.en/help/start/using/granting-access-to-offer-decisioning.md

 ---
-title: Granting access to Offer Management
+title: Granting access to Offer Decisioning
-description: Learn how to manage users' permissions for the Offers service via Adobe Admin Console.
-For more details on the Admin Console itself, refer to the dedicated documentation.
+description: Learn how to manage users' permissions for the Offers Decisioning service via Adobe Admin Console.
 page-status-flag: never-activated
 uuid: a98ebc36-172d-4f46-b6ee-b2636a1007c9
 contentOwner: sauviat